USDA Loans

 Down Payment

-One of the features of a USDA Loan is a small down payment option for those who qualify.
-Only a 3.5% down payment is required to secure a USDA Loan.
+One of the features of a USDA Loan is a small to zero down payment option for those who qualify.
+USDA Loans can be financed up to 100%.

 Mortgage Insurance & USDA Guarantee Fee